Ante Budimir: Osasuna

-On 5 October 2020, Budimir was loaned to top tier side CA Osasuna for the 2020–21 season.
+On 5 October 2020, following Mallorca's relegation from La Liga, Budimir was loaned to top-tier side CA Osasuna for the 2020–21 season.
 On 7 June 2021, Osasuna announced the signing of Budimir on a permanent deal until June 2025.
 In the 2023–24 season, he became the top scorer for his club, as he also set a new personal best in La Liga by scoring 17 goals.

-On 2 March 2025, he scored a penalty in a 3–3 draw against Valencia, surpassing Sabino Andonegui's long-standing record of 57 La Liga goals for Osasuna.
-He finished the 2024–25 season with 21 goals, setting a new personal best and eclipsing his previous season’s tally.
-He would also become the 3rd top La Liga scorer that season, beating out the likes of Julian Alvarez and Raphinha.
+On 16 January 2025, Budimir scored a brace in a 3–2 away win over Athletic Bilbao in the Copa del Rey, becoming the club's all-time leading foreign goalscorer with 60 goals, surpassing previous record of Jan Urban.
+On 2 March, he scored a penalty in a 3–3 draw against Valencia, surpassing Sabino Andonegui's long-standing record of 57 La Liga goals for Osasuna.
+He finished the 2024–25 season with 21 goals, setting a new personal best and eclipsing his previous season's tally.
+He concluded the 2025–26 season with 17 league goals, finishing third in the La Liga scoring charts behind only Kylian Mbappé and Vedat Muriqi.

 International career

 On 27 August 2020, during pre-season training, Budimir was called up by the Croatia national team coach Zlatko Dalić for September Nations League clashes against Portugal and France.
 He made his national team debut on 7 October in a friendly 2–1 victory over Switzerland, providing Mario Pašalić with an assist for the winning goal.
 He scored his debut goal on 11 November in a friendly 3–3 draw with Turkey.

 Budimir was a member of Croatia's squad that finished third at the 2022 FIFA World Cup.
 He appeared twice as a substitute – in the round of 16 against Japan and the quarter-final against Brazil.

 On 21 November 2023, Budimir scored the only goal of Croatia's 1–0 win over Armenia to qualify the nation for the UEFA Euro 2024.

+On 18 May 2026, Budimir was selected in the 26-man squad for the 2026 FIFA World Cup.
+He scored the only goal in a 1–0 victory against Panama in the second group-stage match, becoming the oldest Croatian player to score at a World Cup at 34 years and 336 days old.

 Personal life

 Budimir's family comes from the village of Ozimica in Bosnia and Herzegovina, and he was born in Zenica as it was the nearest town with an adequate hospital.
 Fleeing the war, the family moved to Croatia when Budimir was 6 months old.
+He was raised in Velika Gorica in Turopolje, where he eventually met his wife Monika.